amirhanov/swipeableTableViewCell/README.md

 Hello everyone ✌️

 Create swipe-able cell with action for TableView Cell.
+In the video tutorial, you will learn how to create an array, assign it to table cells and create actions for cells.
+Also you may read [Documentation](https://developer.apple.com/documentation/uikit/uitableviewdelegate/1614956-tableview) by Apple.

 If you like the project, do not forget to put star and follow me on GitHub: